Larsen15o9/Bitcoin/OCTune.md

 ### New OCTune (v0.3.0.4+) with alternative overclocking abilities

+_Note: This feature is currently available only in `RC` version of NiceHash QuickMiner which can be obtained [here](https://github.com/nicehash/NiceHashQuickMiner/releases/tag/v0.3.0.4_RC)._

 With version 0.3.0.4 alternative overclocking ability was added to NiceHash QuickMiner.
 With this method, you only need to provide two values to optimize your mining efficiency:
 * absolute max core clock of video card,
 * absolute memory clock of VRAM and